Shape Comparison

 Hourglass Shape

-Shapeless or boxy silhouettes that hide the waist.
+Shapeless or boxy silhouettes that obscure the waist.
 Overly stiff fabrics that do not drape.

 When You Fall Between Both Shapes